jonathandb/datalogger/docs/source/code/led_manager.rst

 update_led(pin_name, ledstate)
 ------------------------------
 This method is passed as a reference in the LedCall class.
 That way systems can call this method when they have implemented an LedCall object.
-See the :ref:`datalogger` method :ref:`set_up_led_manager_calls` to see the implementation.
+See the :class:`~datalogger.DataLogger` method :ref:`set_up_led_manager_calls` to see the implementation.

 Each time this method is called the gpio pin that is linked to a led in self.leds will be: